daniel-dihardja/ai-doc-generator/README.md

 # AI Component Documentation Generator

-This project provides a Docker CLI app that automatically generates component documentation based on provided metadata, source code, and a documentation template.
+This project provides a Docker CLI app that automatically generates component documentation based on provided **metadata**, **source code**, and a **documentation template**.
 The generated documentation follows a predefined template, but the location of the prompt template and documentation template can be customized to meet specific needs.

 ## 🚀 Features